wellcaffeinated/wellcaffeinated.github.com/projects/youtube-subtitle-explorer.md

 ---
+published: true
 layout: page
-title : YouTube Subtitle Explorer header : YouTube Subtitle Explorer
+title: YouTube Subtitle Explorer
+header: YouTube Subtitle Explorer
 group: projects

 ---

 {% include JB/setup %}

 The **YouTube Subtitle Explorer** is a tool you can install on your server to provide a website to display videos from one of your youtube playlists.
 Users can then search by languages to find videos that contain or don't contain subtitles for a particular language.
 Users can also easily submit caption files that can be then uploaded directly to youtube which makes maintenance very easy.